-If you die without a will, usually your next of kin will sort out your estate.
+If you die without a will, usually your next of kin is your executor.
 Your next of kin is usually your closest living family member or family members.
 For example, it may be your husband, wife or civil partner, or your grown-up children.
-It is usually the person most entitled to inherit from your estate.